kilbanks/anhourinthecity.com/portland/_posts/2018-12-06-digging-in-deep.md

 I decided to go a different way home, and explore the zig zags of the neighborhood.
 I walked up what could have been weird alley way or a driveway.
 I didn’t know but I took my chances and luckily it was a weird alley.
 It led me to the other side of our street which we’ve never really explored because it’s cut in half by the cemetery.
 I even got to walk through the cemetery and by my crows (they're my pets now).

-Not only an am I addicted to the cemetery but I'm hoping that visiting it so often will up my chances of seeing a ghost.
+Not only am I addicted to the cemetery but I'm hoping that visiting it so often will up my chances of seeing a ghost.
 Honestly, I want Chris to see one because it would really shake up his whole scientific world.
 I think getting Chris to see a ghost would be the ultimate troll.
 Again, really glad I have these walks to think about the deep stuff.

 I got home just as the sun was setting and it was beautiful.
 I ended my walk with four books, a numb nose, and a wedgie.